marklphillips/OXO_Robot/README.md

 # OXO_Robot
-OXO Robot using Lego Mindstorms EV3 and Artificial Intelligence Minimax algorithm
+OXO Robot using Artificial Intelligence Minimax algorithm with alpha/beta pruning

+This simplified version allows the human player to enter moves via console row,col input.

-user_interface.py is the program entry point
+main.py is the program entry point